13903282022/hcorp2/terraform-getting-started.md

 $ cd terraform-demo
 ```
 ### Create Configuration

-Create a file for your Terraform configuration code.
+Create a file for your Terraform code.

 ```shell
 $ touch main.tf